beejjorgensen/bgc/src/bgc_part_0200.md

 i = 10;

-// this is executed once, because the continuation condition is
+// this is executed once, because the loop condition is not checked until
-// not checked until after the body of the loop runs: do {
+// after the body of the loop runs:

+do {
     printf("do-while: i is %d\n", i);
     i++;